How to Make Deviled Eggs Healthier

-Deviled eggs are perfect as appetizers for party or a side dish for potlucks and picnics.
-As popular as these two-bite appetizers are, they’re not typically healthy.
-Classic deviled-egg recipes are loaded with fat and calories.
-Our healthier version of deviled eggs has about two-thirds of the calories of a classic recipe, half the total fat and about 25% less cholesterol and sodium.
-Although making deviled eggs is pretty straightforward, it is definitely possible to mess them up.
+Deviled eggs are perfect as appetizers for any party, or as a side dish for potlucks and picnics.
+And of course they are a must for Easter brunch or dinner.
+Although making deviled eggs is pretty straightforward, it's definitely possible to mess them up.
 It's easy to add too much salt by accident.
 Other mistakes: way too much mustard or no mustard at all or (gag) broken eggshell in the filling.

-My mom always said put them in water and boil for 12 minutes at a hard boil.
-Now I know gentler is better so that the yolks get just set, but not overcooked."
+"My mom always said put them in water and boil for 12 minutes at a hard boil," says EatingWell magazine editor-in-chief Jessie Price.
+"Now I know gentler is better so that the yolks get just set, but not overcooked."

 After you boil the eggs, run them under a little cold water so that they're cool enough to handle.
 Then crack them all over and put them in cold water to finish cooling.
 This makes them easier to peel.

 4. Use a Sharp Knife to Slice the Eggs

 After you've peeled the eggs, slice them lengthwise with a sharp knife.
 Using a sharp knife is good advice for any slicing task.
 Sharp knives not only cut better, they're also safer-dull knives can slip (you're applying more pressure) and cause you to cut yourself.

 5. For the Creamiest Filling, Use Your Food Processor

 Using a food processor to whirl together the yolks, mayo and other ingredients makes for a super-creamy filling.
 If you don't feel like getting the food processor out or if you prefer a slightly chunkier filling, you can simply mash the ingredients together with a fork.

 Pictured Recipe: Buffalo Deviled Eggs

 6. Master the Mix-Ins for the Best Flavor and Texture